Tayo-Samuel/OneStop--Supermart/README.md

-About: 'One stop supermart'

-The One Stop Supermart project is a data analysis initiative focused on driving business growth through data-driven insights.
-As a data analyst, I leveraged Excel and Power BI to uncover trends, patterns, and correlations within the retail chain's sales data.

- Objectives:
-- Analyze sales data to identify trends and patterns.
-- Develop interactive dashboards to facilitate stakeholder analysis.
-- Provide data-driven recommendations to inform business decisions.

-Methodologies:
-- Data cleaning and preprocessing using Excel
-- Data modeling and visualization using Power BI.
-- Dashboard design and development for stakeholder analysis.

-Outcomes:
+Description:

+This project involves analyzing sales data from One Stop Supermart, a retail chain with multiple locations.
+The goal is to provide insights on sales trends, product performance, and customer behavior to inform business decisions.

+Dataset:
+- Sales transactions from January 2022 to December 2022.
+- Product information (category, subcategory, price).
-- Identified key sales trends and patterns.
+- Store location and region.
+- Customer demographics (age, gender).

+Analysis and Findings:
+Using Excel and Power BI, the analysis includes:

+- Sales trend analysis by month, quarter, and year.
-- Developed interactive dashboards for sales analysis and product performance.
+- Product category and subcategory sales performance.
+- Customer segmentation by demographics and purchasing behavior.
-- Provided recommendations for inventory optimization and sales growth.
+- Store location performance and regional sales trends.

-Tools Used:
+Tools and Technologies:
-- Microsoft Excel.
+- Microsoft Excel for data cleaning, processing, and analysis
-- Microsoft Power BI.
+- Microsoft Power BI for data visualization and interactive dashboard creation

+Files and Folders
+- data: contains the raw sales data and product information.
+- excel_files: contains Excel files used for data analysis and processing.
+- power_bi_files: contains Power BI files used for data visualization and  dashboard creation
+- reports: contains summary reports and findings

+Contributions and Acknowledgments:
+This project was completed by TAYO SAMUEL as a data analyst.
+Special thanks to my Supervisor Malik, for guidance and support.